5rahim/seanime/CONTRIBUTING.md

 # Contribution Guide

-All contributions are welcome.
+All contributions are welcome _if_ they are in the scope of the project.
 If you're not sure about something, feel free to ask.

 ## Guidelines

+- Make sure you are familiar with Go and React.
+- Your contributions must be small and focused.
+If you want to add a new feature that requires substantial changes or additions to the codebase, please contact the dev first.
+- Make sure your changes are in line with the project's goals (Create a feature request if you're unsure).
+- Make sure your changes are well tested and do not introduce any new issues or regressions.
-Note that you should try and make your changes against the **most active branch**, which is usually the `main` branch but may be different when a new minor version is being developed.
+- You should try and make your changes against the **most active branch**, which is usually the `main` branch but may be different when a new version is being developed.

+## How to contribute

 1. Create an issue before starting work on a feature or a bug fix.
 2. Fork the repository, clone it, and create a new branch.